suruproblox/Solana-Pump-Fun-Sniper-Bot/readme.md

 ## Installation

-# 1. Prerequisites
+## 1. Prerequisites

 1. Wallet: A Solana-compatible wallet (e.g., Phantom, Solflare) with SOL, USDC, or WSOL.

-2. Node.js: Install Node.js from nodejs.org.
+2. Node.js: JavaScript runtime built on Chrome's V8 JavaScript engine.

-3. Solana CLI: Ensure the Solana CLI is configured for blockchain interaction.
+3. Solana CLI: Command-line interface for interacting with the Solana blockchain.

-4. SOL Balance: Keep at least 10x your trade amount in SOL to avoid transaction disruptions.
+4. Selenium WebDriver (Chrome): Automated web browser.

+5. SOL Balance: The ratio I suggest is 1:10, that is, for every 1 SOL you'll use per trade, have 10 SOL in the wallet (so if you're using 0.1 SOL per trade, have 1 SOL in wallet.
+Just make sure you have more SOL for Faster Snipes)

 ---

 Steps to Install